CDW Corporation Earnings Call Transcripts

 -

-Q4 net sales grew 5% year-over-year, with strong healthcare and services performance offsetting declines in education and government.
-2025 guidance targets low single-digit growth in gross profit and EPS, with stable margins and continued capital returns to shareholders.
+Q4 net sales rose 5% year-over-year, with strong healthcare and cloud-driven growth, but full-year sales and profit declined slightly amid cautious customer sentiment and macro uncertainty.
+2025 guidance targets low single-digit growth and market outperformance, with stable margins and continued capital returns.

 -

-IT spending is expected to rebound in 2025, driven by hardware and data center refresh cycles, with optimism supported by a pro-business policy outlook.
-Margins remain strong due to a focus on high-value services and disciplined pricing, while recent acquisitions enhance cloud capabilities and competitive positioning.
+Technology spending is expected to rebound in 2025, driven by hardware and data center refresh cycles, with ongoing catalysts like AI and security.
+Margins remain strong due to a focus on high-value services and disciplined pricing, while recent acquisitions and a robust M&A pipeline enhance multi-cloud capabilities and customer value.

 -